Sir Peter Vardy DL

 Director of Safeguarding and Quality Assurance

-Before joining Safe Families for Children Ann Day worked as Service Manager in Quality Assurance for Gateshead Council’s Adult and Children’s Services Department.
+Before joining the Safe Families for Children team Ann worked as Service Manager in Quality Assurance for Gateshead Council’s Adult and Children’s Services Department.

 Mark has more than 10 years’ experience as a Project Manager within the insurance, banking, financial services and education sectors, in both an IT and operational capacity.
 He has worked for Sir Peter previously at the Emmanuel Schools Foundation (ESF) where he was recruited to lead key development and transformation projects.
 Mark also has a professional qualification in project management as a PRINCE2 Practitioner.